raokrutarth/ATM_2.0/README.md

 The ATM 2.0 system is a concept for an automated teller machine with biometric authentication.

-# Components

-The following components are contained in this repository.

-## Client

-blah

-## Server

-blah

 # Repository Guidelines

 ## Feature Branches